Virginia Squires: In Washington

-Facing foreclosure on a loan from Bank of America, Boone sold the team to Washington, D.C. lawyer Earl Foreman, who moved the team to Washington for the 1969–70 season as the Washington Caps.
-The team colors of green and gold were retained, but the logo was a red, white and blue rendition of the United States Capitol.
+Facing foreclosure due to a major loan from the Bank of America, Boone sold the team to Washington, D.C. lawyer Earl Foreman, who moved the team to Washington for the 1969–70 season as the Washington Caps.
+The team colors of green and gold were retained, but the logo was a red, white, and blue rendition of the United States Capitol.
 They played at the Washington Coliseum.
 However, for reasons that remain unknown, they remained in the Western Division—forcing them on the longest road trips in the league.
 Attendance was no better in Washington than it was in Oakland.
 The Coliseum had been built in 1941, and had not aged well.
-Additionally, it was located in the North East Washington area, which was considered to be a bad neighborhood.
+In a case of exceptionally bad timing, the Caps arrived at a time when the surrounding Near Northeast neighborhood was still recovering from the 1968 race riots.
+Fears that the neighborhood wasn't safe dragged down attendance.
 They managed to finish four games above .500, but lost in the first round to the powerful Denver Rockets.